Author Archives: Friends of Grant Park

 Here are some photo highlights of the day that treated us with fantastic weather.
 Hope to see you all next October!
 Thanks to Violette Wood for snapping these photos.

-The complete list of locations can be found on the City of South Milwaukee’s website, https://www.southmilwaukee.gov/447/Open-Doors
+Prior to the event, the complete list of locations will be available on the City of South Milwaukee’s website.

 The Art Raffle offered one piece of art from each of our artists.
-Tickets were $1 each; or 6 for $5.
-Winners were announced at 2 pm.
+Tickets are $1 each; or 6 for $5.
+Winners will be announced at 3 pm.

-As a special treat, we were treated to Celtic tunes floating on the air played by FOGP member Deb Wilhelm on violin and Jerry Connor on guitar.
-Thank you both!
+We hope to be treated again to Celtic tunes played by FOGP member Deb Wilhelm on violin and Jerry Connor on guitar.

-We are all so appreciative of the many attendees who came to support our mission statement.
-What are the chances that a third Friends of Grant Park Art Fair would have great weather three years in a row?
+What are the chances that Friends of Grant Park Art Fair will have great weather for three years in a row?

 Single Use Plastic Bottles